Filippos Pliatsikas

-Filippos Pliatsikas (Greek: Φίλιππος Πλιάτσικας) is a Greek musician, composer and lyricist.
-He was the main composer, lyricist, and lead singer of the Entekhno rock group Pyx Lax (Πυξ Λαξ) and now a solo artist.
+Filippos Pliatsikas (Φίλιππος Πλιάτσικας) is a Greek musician, composer and lyricist.
+He was the main composer, lyricist, and lead singer of the entekhno rock group Pyx Lax (Πυξ Λαξ) and now a solo artist.

 Career

 Filippos Pliatsikas was born in Athens and has been involved in music from the age of 12.

-From 1989 he was a founding member of the most popular band in Greece “PIX LAX” and until 2004 when the band broke up, he wrote and sang songs like “I Palies Agapes Pane Sto Paradiso”, “Monaxia Mou Ola” “Epapses Agapi Na Thimizis” and many more.
+From 1989 he was a founding member of the most popular band in Greece "Pyx Lax" and until 2004 when the band broke up, he wrote and sang songs like “I Palies Agapes Pane Sto Paradiso”, “Monaxia Mou Ola” “Epapses Agapi Na Thimizis” and many more.
 His solo career since 2004 has been equally impressive and his albums continue to reach gold and platinum sales.
 Songs like “Ti Den Emathe O Theos”, “Taxidevontas Me Allo Ixo- recorded from the live performance from Athens Concert Hall “Megaron” with the ERT classical orchestra of Contemporary Music, “Ena Vrochero Taxi”, the album “Omnia” which included tracks like “Pyos Exi Logo Stin Agapi”, “An Tha Borousa To Kosmo Na Allaza”, “Poli Chioni” and more.

 On his musical journey, he has collaborated with artists like R.E.M., Sting, Eric Burdon, Marc Almond, Steve Wynn, Gordon Gano, Loop Guru, I Muvrini, Haroula Alexiou, Haris and Panos Katsimihas, Dionisis Tsaknis, Vasilis Kazoulis, Vasilis Karas, Lavrentis Machairitsas, Dimitris Mitropanos and many more.
 Filippos has appeared in many concerts both in Greece and abroad and continues to do so.

 In 2005 and 2006, he collaborated with Lavrentis Machairitsas and Dionysis Tsaknis in shows all over Greece.
 This two-year collaboration ended with a big show called “25 years – Our Rock” with guests from all the most important singers in the industry.
 In the summer of 2006, Filippos took part in a road festival called “Oniro Electricis Nychtas” and travelled all over Greece with Manolis Famellos, ONAR, Theodoris Kontakos (Kos K).

 In the spring of 2007, Filippos released one of his most successful albums to date in his personal career called “Omnia”.
 This platinum album put Filippos in a higher league in terms of his live performances.
 This was seen in his three sold-out concerts with the Contemporary Orchestra of ERT in Greece’s renowned Lycabettus theatre, where 22.000 fans justified his journey and choice.
 In the winter of 2008, he toured all over Greece and Cyprus with Vasilis Kazoulis where more than 100.000 fans attended these successful shows.